The Kallerbay Stories 19-21

 That’s the end of my story about our day in the park, and the next story is by Pete Rogers.
 Bye!

-We continue next time with more of The Kallerbay Stories.
+We continue next time with stories 22-25 in the final instalment of The Kallerbay Stories.

 Enjoyed that?
 Then you might like these...